G-Research/thanos-remote-read/README.md

   for example.
 * ["ruler"](docs/ruler.md): Running rules outside of Thanos, to provide more predictable query reliability than thanos-ruler can offer.
+* With [Geras](https://github.com/G-Research/geras): Use Geras to serve OpenTSDB data on Thanos StoreAPI, then make that data available to Prometheus.

 ## Building